DevMaazKhan/DevMaazKhan/README.md

 JavaScript Developer
 --------------------

-Maaz Masood Khan is a self-taught JavaScript Developer.
-I have professional experience of years as a Full Stack Developer, working on enterprise level Applications.
-Alongside working on Web I also have experience with Mobile Applications.
+Hi there, I'm Maaz Masood Khan, a self-taught developer with years of experience building web and mobile applications.
+I hold a Bachelor's degree in Information Technology and have a passion for developing innovative solutions to real-world problems.
+My expertise includes Full Stack Development and Mobile Application Development.
+I'm always looking for new challenges and opportunities to expand my skillset.

 * 🌍  I'm based in Hyderabad, PK